tmdict/tmdict/data/content/fgo-material-vii/avicebron/character.en.md

 1. {{note1}} In Kabbalah, the middle soul, the spirit.
 It contains moral virtues and the ability to distinguish good from evil.
 2. {{note2}} Written 強靭さ instead of 強さ. 強靭 can also mean “tenacious”.
 3. {{note3}} This clarification isn’t just because he’s called Solomon too.
 Apparently, a 12th century philosopher mistranslated his signature as “Solomon, the Jew, the king”, and attributed many of his works to THE Solomon.
 4. {{note4}} Avicebron was said to have lupus vulgaris, skin lesions produced by tuberculosis.
-He actually had a complex about this, and described himself as "short and ugly" in some poems.
+He actually had a complex about this, and described himself as “short and ugly” in some poems.